Ayaan Hirsi Ali: Film with Theo van Gogh

 In January 2006, Hirsi Ali was recognised as "European of the Year" by Reader's Digest, an American magazine.
 In her speech, she urged action to prevent Iran from developing nuclear weapons.
 She also said that Mahmoud Ahmadinejad should be taken at his word in wanting to organise a conference to investigate objective evidence of the Holocaust, noting that the subject is not taught in the Middle East.
 She said, "Before I came to Europe, I'd never heard of the Holocaust.
 That is the case with millions of people in the Middle East.
 Such a conference should be able to convince many people away from their denial of the genocide against the Jews."
 She also said that what some have described as "Western values" of freedom and justice were universal.
 But she thought that Europe has done far better than most areas of the world in providing justice, as it has guaranteed the freedom of thought and debate required for critical self-examination.
 She said communities cannot reform unless "scrupulous investigation of every former and current doctrine is possible."
 Hirsi Ali was nominated as a candidate for the Nobel Peace Prize the same month by Norwegian parliamentarian Christian Tybring-Gjedde.

 In March 2006, she co-signed a letter titled "MANIFESTO: Together facing the new totalitarianism".
 Among the eleven other signatories was Salman Rushdie; as a teenager, Hirsi Ali had supported the fatwa against him.
 The letter was published in response to protests in the Islamic world surrounding the Jyllands-Posten Muhammad cartoons controversy in Denmark, and it supported freedom of press and freedom of expression.

 On 27 April 2006, a Dutch judge ruled that Hirsi Ali had to abandon her current secure house at a secret address in the Netherlands.
 Her neighbors had complained that she created an unacceptable security risk, but the police had testified that this neighborhood was one of the safest places in the country, as they had many personnel assigned to it for Hirsi Ali's protection.
 In an interview in early 2007, Hirsi Ali noted that the Dutch state had spent about €3.5 million on her protection; threats against her produced fear, but she believed it important to speak her mind.
-While regretting van Gogh's death, she said she was proud of their work together.
+While regretting Van Gogh's death, she said she was proud of their work together.

-A private trust, the Foundation for Freedom of Expression, was established in 2007 in the Netherlands to help fund protection of Ayaan Hirsi Ali and other Muslim dissidents.
+A private trust, the Foundation for Freedom of Expression, was established in 2007 in the Netherlands to help fund protection of Hirsi Ali and other Muslim dissidents.